hsrwrobotics/Robotics_club_lectures/Week 4/machineLeaningIntro.md

 # Machine Learning

 We will be focussing mainly on machine learning for the first week getting familiar with the various aspects and the three major categories.
+The three main thing that is involved in any machinelearning algorithm are--->
+1. Train 2.
+Test and 3.
+Validate.
+Trianing is the main training of the model that you are trying to develop this is the key step.
+You model prediction depend a lot on how you train more details will follow.
+Validate- Validation set is required to validate how your model performs in unseen data and tries to optimize the model further.
+Test-This is for you to make a sanity check.

 You will have example codes to follow along and code yourself.
 Hope you have fun!
+## Types of Machine Learning
+There are three main categories of Machine Learning-
+### Supervised
+In this class of machine learning the thing that you are trying to predict has the pre defined label